helewrer3/collab_drawing/README.md

 + Eraser

 ## Expandability
++ Currently the app does not work on mobile devices, so a functionality for the same can be added in the future.
-A web framework like Angular, React etc can be implemented to make the front-end even more appealing to the eyes.
++ A web framework like Angular, React etc can be implemented to make the front-end even more appealing to the eyes.